fluent-plugins-nursery/fluent-plugin-watch-objectspace/README.md

 ## FAQ

-# What is the different between fluent-plugin-watch-objectspace and fluent-plugin-watch-process
+### What is the difference between fluent-plugin-watch-objectspace and fluent-plugin-watch-process?

 fluent-plugin-watch-process is useful cron/batch process monitoring, In contrast to it, fluent-plugin-watch-objectspace is focused on used plugin's resource (memory) usage especially object and memory.